ru-wang/slam-plus-plus/trunk/Readme.txt

 Mac, Linux and BSD.
 There is an optimizer issue in g++ 4.2 or earlier which causes the code to crash at runtime.

-There is a CMakeFile.
-To be able to change the code and commit back to the svn, do an out-of-source build, like this:
+You can download thestable sources in a zip file from SourceForge, or checkout the newest sources from the svn:

 $ mkdir slam
 $ cd slam
 $ svn co svn+ssh://svn.code.sf.net/p/slam-plus-plus/code/

+There is a CMakeFile.
+To be able to change the code and commit back to the svn, do an out-of-source build, like this:

 $ cd build
 $ cmake -i ..
 $ <press enter 100x, real fast>
 $ make
-$ ../bin/slam_plus_plus -i ../data/manhattanOlson3500.txt -10k
+$ ../bin/slam_plus_plus -i ../data/manhattanOlson3500.txt --pose-only

 You can also use fast parallel build, like this: